Skip to content

 » READ MORE: ‘I want us to go down in history’: Tyrese Maxey and VJ Edgecombe’s bond will shape the Sixers’ future

-“If you would have told Andre Drummond, at 17 years old, playing for Detroit, that he was gonna make a dagger three, I don’t think he would believe you,” Drummond said.
+“If you would have told Andre Drummond, at 17 years old, playing for Detroit, that he was going to make a dagger three, I don’t think he would believe you,” Drummond said.
 “It’s a lot of work that I put into it, not even just this year, but throughout my entire career.
 I’ve worked countless hours in the summertime to prepare for moments like this.”

 Playoff physicality